Lauren E. Demos BVMS, HonsBSc:

 Dr. Demos has always had a strong attraction to feline medicine.
 Her particular interests in feline medicine include cardiology, infectious diseases and dentistry.
 In January 2014, Dr. Demos officially started her residency in Feline Practice.
 Our feline residency program is one of only five available in the world!

+Dr. Demos is the 2017 President of the American Association of Feline Practitioners, and serves on the Board of Directors for the Veterinary Information Network.
+Additionally, Dr. Demos is an active Associate Consultant in feline internal medicine on the Veterinary Information Network, and has been since November, 2014.
+She is on the Fear Free Initiative Advisory Board, working to minimize feelings of stress and anxiety at the veterinary hospital, resulting in a better health care experience for the patient, the pet owner and the hospital staff.
 She is passionate about promoting feline health and medicine through education and has lectured at local and international conferences.
 She enjoys sharing her knowledge with others, and during vet school, she assisted in teaching various courses to veterinary students.
-Most recently, she was selected to represent the American Association of Feline Practitioners as their Future Leader at the 2013 American Veterinary Medical Association Leadership Conference, and has continued on their Board of Directors in an inaugural executive board internship.
-Additionally, Dr. Demos has been an Associate Consultant on the Feline Internal Medicine Board on the Veterinary Information Network since November, 2014.
+After graduation, she was selected to represent the American Association of Feline Practitioners as their Future Leader at the 2013 American Veterinary Medical Association Leadership Conference, and went on to join the Board of Directors in an inaugural executive board internship.

-In her spare time, she enjoys relaxing with her clowder of six cats (Dragon, Dude, Mia, Haku, Mayday and Nomad).
+In her spare time, she enjoys relaxing with her clowder of cats.
 Alternately she enjoys running marathons, mountain biking, surfing, and kayaking.